 This handshake is elegant because it combines key exchange and authentication in one step.
 The logic is that if the server can correctly derive the session key, then they must have access to the private key, and, therefore, be the owner of the certificate.

 The downside of this handshake is that the messages secured by it are only as safe as the private key.
 Suppose a third party has recorded the handshake and the subsequent communication.
-If that party gets access to the private key in the future, they will be able to decrypt the premaster secret and derive the session key.
+If that party gets access to the private key in the future, they will be able to decrypt the pre-main secret and derive the session key.
 With that they can decrypt the entire message.
 This is true even if the certificate is expired or revoked.
 This leads us to another form of handshake that can provide confidentiality even if the private key is compromised.

 Ephemeral Diffie-Hellman handshake

 The ephemeral Diffie-Hellman handshake is an alternative form of the TLS handshake.
-It uses two different mechanisms: one for establishing a shared pre-master secret, and one for authenticating the server.
+It uses two different mechanisms: one for establishing a shared pre-main secret, and one for authenticating the server.
 The key feature that this relies on is the Diffie-Hellman key agreement algorithm.

 In Diffie-Hellman, two parties with different secrets exchange messages to obtain a shared secret.
 This handshake relies on the simple fact that exponents are commutative.
 Specifically that taking a number to the power of a, and the result to the power of b, is the same as taking the same number to the power of b, and the result to the power of a.